 - 3rd Tuesday of Each Month (5:00-7:30 p.m.) @ Alchemy Collective Cafe - 1741 Alcatraz Ave., Berkeley 94703

 No appointments necessary!
 The Resilient Communities Legal Cafe is a first-come, first-serve Legal Advice session.
 You might be asked to wait, but have no fear!
 There are always snacks, drinks, collaboration with others, and the Resilient Communities Legal Library available.
 Feel free to come anytime during the Cafe hours to receive your legal advice and consultation from SELC’s competent volunteer attorneys.
 The attorneys at the Legal Cafes specialize in innovative organizational models, grassroots financing options, and government regulations around your business, nonprofit, or social enterprise.

-FREE LEGAL ADVICE!
-Well, sort of… We have partnered with two community currency organizations to strengthen complimentary currencies in the Bay Area.
-The Bay Area Community Exchange, or BACE, Timebank is like a local community bank.
+- The Bay Area Community Exchange (BACE) Timebank: BACE acts like a local community bank.
 The difference is, instead of money they keep track of time.
 For every hour you spend doing something for someone in your community, you earn one hour of use to have someone do something for you.
-It is an alternative way to give and receive resources.
-It’s that simple.
-Participants of SELC’s Legal Cafe can “Pay-it-forward” by signing up to BACE and crediting SELC the time that we provided you at the Legal Cafe!
+With BACE, the currency is time and everyone’s time is equal.
+Participants of SELC’s Legal Cafe can “Pay-it-forward” by signing up to BACE and crediting SELC the time we provided you at the Legal Cafe!